photoprism/photoprism-docs/docs/user-guide/organize/people.md

 ![Screenshot](img/recognized.png)
 ![Screenshot](img/new.png)

-!!!info ""
+!!! info ""
     As not all faces belong to a cluster, there might be more faces than visible in the New section.
     You find all photos with faces that are not assigned to a person using the search filter `face:new`.
-    The photo [*edit dialogue*](edit.md) shows all faces of a photo independent from whether they are clustered or not.
+    The photo [edit dialog](edit.md) shows all faces of a photo independent of whether they are clustered or not.

+### When a face was not detected... ###

+There can be several reasons why a face was not detected:

+- Only the primary file in stacks will be searched for faces
+- Faces can be smaller than the minimum size configured
+- Our face detection did not scan the image thoroughly enough
+- Reducing the resolution or quality of generated [thumbnails](../settings/advanced.md) negatively impacts face detection and recognition results
+- In very rare cases an actual face may match a blacklist of false positives, like background noise and food that looks like a face

+!!! info ""
+    Recognition compares the similarity of detected faces.
+The standard similarity threshold is reduced when you report conflicts with faces of other people, for example by pressing the
+    :material-eject: button to remove a name from a face.

 ## Assign Names to Faces ##